determined-ai/determined/docs/model-dev-guide/batch-processing/batch-process-api-ug.rst

 The Torch Batch Processing API takes in (1) a dataset and (2) a user-defined processor class and runs distributed data processing.

-With this API, you can perform the following tasks:
+This API automatically handles the following for you:

 -  shard a dataset by number of workers available
 -  apply user-defined logic to each batch of data